 9. Anal Intercourse

 The anal and rectal muscles also weaken due to anal intercourse over a prolonged time.

-People who are obese or have a family history of Hemorrhoids must be extra careful, for they are more prone to get affected with this health issue.
-Keep watching this space to know more about piles, its causes and treatment.
+People who are obese or have a family history of Hemorrhoids must be extra careful, for they are more prone to get affected by this health issue.
+Keep watching this space to know more about piles, its causes, and treatment.